Bruce M. Bailey: Military career

 Bailey served as Honorary Sergeant and Bugler for an elite National Guard unit for four years while still in school (grades 6–10).
 He started college at Mississippi State and transferred schools often for nearly two years before enlisting in the Marine Corps.
 He spent two years as a reservist in and out of Camp Lejeune and Okinawa, but he did not enjoy Marine life.
 He often said the only thing they taught was how to hate and fight, so transferred to the U.S. Air Force Aviation Cadet program designed to commission officers for flight duties (pilots and navigators).
 Cadets enabled him to fulfill his dream of flying.
 His latest book, The Elite, tells of his time spent in that program.

 His career in the Air Force (1956–77) was spent primarily as an Electronics Warfare Officer flying reconnaissance missions during the Cold War.
 He has written several books on the subject and became a sought-after authority.

-Bailey has flown different types of aircraft, but most of his 9,000 hours were spent in the RB-47 and RC-135.

 Throughout most of his career he flew combat missions and wore the Combat Crew badge.

-During the height of the Cold War he was constantly either "on call" or deployed.
+During the height of the Cold War he was constantly either on call or deployed.

-He was a highly effective leader and widely recognized as such by his peer and superior officers.
+He was reportedly widely recognized as an effective leader by his peer and superior officers.

 He worked extensively with electronics and Radio Frequency theory and processing.

 By the time of his retirement, Bailey had been awarded the Bronze Star, the Distinguished Flying Cross several times, and many other medals and awards.
-His life in the military enabled him to travel the world where he had the opportunity to meet and interact with a wide range of people and cultures.
+His life in the military enabled him to travel the world where he had the opportunity to meet and interact with a range of people and cultures.